- Currencyfair Vs Transferwise (the large Peer to Peer companies)

 Global Reach: Transferwise is winning this category hands down.
 While Currencyfair only deals with UK, EU and Australian clients, Transferwise is also available to North American clients.
 While Currencyfair deals with only the major currencies, Transferwise is starting to expand into new currencies and addresses remittances transfers and not only intra-European transfers.

 Fee Structure: With Currencyfair you can achieve better rates because there’s an actual rate marketplace.
 If the transfer is made through the marketplace Currencyfair charges only 0.15% on top of the agreed rate as a fee.
-With Transferwise, you will pay a fixed 0.5% spread on major currencies and up to 1.5% on exotic currencies.
+With Transferwise, you will pay a fixed 0.5% spread on major currencies and up to 1.5% on exotic currencies when you Send Money Abroad.

 Rate Fixing: With Transferwise, you can fix the currency rate as soon as you’ve signed up and been verified.
 When you make a currency exchange request, you can click on the lock icon which will verify the rate will not fluctuate by the time you fund it.
 CurrencyFair do not have this option.